KseniaMIPT/tcrgrapher/README.md

 # tcrgrapher

-TCRgrapher is an R package for identifying antigen-associated T cell receptors (TCRs) using diverse analytical strategies.
+**TCRgrapher** is an R package for identifying antigen-associated T cell receptors (TCRs) using diverse analytical strategies.
 The package has two major functionalities:

-[1] Identification from Bulk TCR Repertoire Data:
+1. **Identification from Bulk TCR Repertoire Data**:
 Detect antigen-associated TCRs using neighborhood enrichment algorithms

-[2] Identification from CFSE Data:
+2. **Identification from CFSE Data**:
 Analyze CFSE-labeled T cell data to reveal antigen-specific TCR.

 TCRgrapher simplifies the use of ALICE, TCRNET, GLIPH2, and tcrdist3 optimal radius for antigen-specific TCR identification.
 ALICE implementation in TCRgrapher offers a user-friendly interface for human, mouse and any custom models specified by the user.
 We have fully parallelized and optimized the ALICE pipeline with OLGA.